uprighted-learners/zorkington/README.md

 Think about appropriate data structures for each of these.
 Note that you do not need to write code for these until you are actually implementing a story that requires them, but it is good to make a rough plan early on, to anticipate pitfalls and estimate how difficult upcoming stories will be.

-Remember to *refactor*.
 Sometimes a data structure that works well for the simple case will need to be altered to work for the general case.
 In this project, the app will grow (more rooms, more commands) from story to story and your data structures should change to accommodate.

-You may want to create a [State Machine](/lessons/javascript/state_machines) to represent potential room transitions.
+You may want to create a **State Machine** to represent potential room transitions.

 ## And Don't Forget to Demo!